 Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system and the nervous system, and the effects of these disorders on general health.
 Chiropractic care is used most often to treat neuro-musculo-skeletal complaints, including but not limited to back pain, neck pain, pain in the joints of the arms or legs, and headaches.
 Doctors of Chiropractic – often referred to as chiropractors or chiropractic physicians – practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
 Chiropractors have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary and lifestyle counseling.

-Our doctors provide caring chiropractic treatment for a wide variety of musculoskeletal conditions, with a focus on injuries from automobile accidents, sports injuries, on the job injuries and common “over doing it” injuries!
+Our doctors provide caring chiropractic treatment for a wide variety of musculoskeletal conditions, with a focus on injuries from automobile collisions, slip &falls, and other traumatic injuries.

 What conditions can Chiropractic relieve?